i2b2-omop/i2o-transform/README.md

     6. From your new OMOP database, run the OMOPLoader.sql script to load the stored procedures.
         * *Note 2023:* It appears qualifier_source_value has been removed from omop.
 References to these will need to be removed from the transform.
         * *Note:* OMOPLoader.sql runs the procedure OMOPBuildMapping.
 If any of your mapping tables change (i2b2 ontologies or OMOP concept tables), you will need to rerun this stored procedure.
+        * *Note:* Likewise, if your demographics mapping changes, you will need to rerun the stored procedure pcornet_popcodelist.
     8. Run the run.sql script to transform your data.

 ### Each time you want to transform your data: